satwikmb/Telecom-Industry-Customer-Segmentation-and-Churn-Prediction/README.md

 ## How to Run
 1. Clone the repository.
-2. Install the required libraries listed in `requirements.txt`.
-3. Run the Jupyter notebook or Python scripts to explore the models and predictions.
+2. Run the Jupyter notebook or Python scripts to explore the models and predictions.

 ## Contributors
 - Tejas Gawade